ecluse:ecluse-core

 The mirror worker: the supervised consume loop that turns enqueued jobs into mirrored packages.

 The worker is the consumer end of the demand-driven mirror queue (see Ecluse.Core.Queue).
-The consume loop long-polls the queue, and for each received job:
+The consume loop long-polls the queue, resolves each received job's ecosystem bundle (WorkerPolicy, keyed by the job's own ecosystem; a job whose ecosystem carries none is fail-closed), and through that bundle:

 1. probes the mirror target for the job's version, acking a confirmed-present duplicate outright (demand-driven enqueue means a fleet-wide install of a novel version enqueues many jobs for it; only the first has work to do),